 A book club opinion or two

 A picture is worth a thousand words.
 Several in my book club didn't even give The Great Alone a fighting reading chance.
 And why was that?
 Even though they didn't read or finish the book they had a lot to say about this story.
 Book reviews, (such as the ones on Amazon.com or Goodreads), have sway in the reading world and if some book friends take a peek at the one or two star reviews and read only the negative ones then it becomes a 'not gonna read it' sadly.
 All it took was a few bad comments on how depressing the novel was and that pretty much sunk this book club for this time around.
 I truly believe that The Great Alone deserved to be read (Kristin Hannah is an amazing writer) but it will not be everyone's cup of tea.

 Our book discussion was animated and nothing about it was optimistic.
 Much like the story itself our conversation was as cold as an Alaskan winter.
 We agreed Leni's Dad's struggles with PTSD would have made a gripping and necessary story alone but compounding the added feeling of The Shining by Stephen King took this novel off in a whole other direction that is filled with violence, hopelessness and utter gloom.

 For our last read of the summer we chose The Little Paris Bookshop.
-We were told it is a sweet and uplifting novel.
+We've been told it is a sweet and uplifting novel.
 Something that is much needed at this time.
 Read along with us!

 Books are the mile markers of my life.
 Some people have family photos or home movies to record their past.
 I’ve got books.
 Characters.
 For as long as I can remember, books have been my safe place ~ Leni